HECVAT Category

 Do you monitor for intrusions on a 24 x 7 x 365 basis?

-This question is asking whether your organization has continuous, round-the-clock monitoring for potential security intrusions into your network or systems.
+Around-the-clock vigilance is the expectation here: institutions want confirmation that you monitor for intrusions continuously, 24 hours a day, every day of the year.
 '24 x 7 x 365' means 24 hours a day, 7 days a week, 365 days a year - essentially, without any gaps in coverage.

 ResponseHub is the product I wish I had when I was a CTO